sohamkamani/sohamkamani.github.io/_posts/2016-05-06-using-oops-in-browser.md

 It's perplexing that the javascript language has so many unique object oriented features, but that we don't use them nearly enough to unlock their full potential.
 In this post, we will go through how we can make use of inheritance and polymorphism to render browser DOM components.
 If you want an introduction or recap to object-oriented principles in javascript, be sure to check out my [other blog post](/blog/2016/04/30/oops-in-js/).
 <!-- more -->
-In todays world of limitless frameworks and libraries, it helps to get back to the roots and learn how to utilize the language's good parts to build scalable front end solutions, so there will be no jQusery, angular, or react used for this post, just plain old vanilla js.
+In todays world of limitless frameworks and libraries, it helps to get back to the roots and learn how to utilize the language's good parts to build scalable front end solutions, so there will be no jQuery, angular, or react used for this post, just plain old vanilla js.

 *Note - We will be using [ES6](http://es6-features.org/#Constants) throughout this post*